experientials/bob-929/Hardware/292/292-POWER-MODULE.md

 # 292 Power Module

 The power module provides VSOM power to the Faceboard and routes data signals from the Faceboard through two USB plugs.
 A set of plugs are front facing and another set is back facing.
 Only one set can be used at a time.

 The Power Module has specific power and data functions
-- Supply the system with VSOM power
+- Supply the system with VSOM power(LiPo voltage range)
 - Receive(sink role) power from OTG USB-C connector or a LiPo battery
 - No need receiving(sink role) of power from Host USB-C for now
 - Deliver max.
-900mA to devices on Host USB
+900mA to devices on Host USB, typically 200mA
 - No power delivery(source role) on OTG USB
 - Charge the connected LiPo battery
 - Provide Alt.
-Mode support on Host USB port
+Mode support on Host USB port while powered
 - Provide data signals from the Faceboard in the system over two USB-C connectors
 - Manage autonomous system functions and waking state in collaboration with MSP430 MCU on faceboard